Slow Food: United Kingdom

 Slow Food UK works to raise strategic awareness about sustainability and social justice issues surrounding food and farming in Britain.
 In 2014, Slow Food UK devolved into Slow Food England, Slow Food Scotland, Slow Food Cymru, and Slow Food Northern Ireland.
 Slow Food UK as an entity provides administrative support to those nations and local groups, and the Slow Food UK Board is now made up of directors from the nations (Shane Holland, Chair & Director for England; John Cooke, Director for Scotland; Illtud Dunsford, Director for Wales; and Paula McIntyre, Director for Slow Food Northern Ireland).
 The numerous local groups are led by Slow Food members, who take significant grassroots action in their local communities.
 The many notable Slow Food UK members and supporters include Raymond Blanc and Jamie Oliver.

-Some of the local groups are very large, such as Slow Food London, and run programmes such as the Slow Food Global Schools Twinning Programme, which are more akin to the work of a national office.
-Slow Food London is also the major campaigning Slow Food body within the UK, responding to every local, national, and European consultation on food, fisheries, and agriculture, and has even been a co-signatory in judicial review against the UK government in regards to food and farming, retaining a leading firm of solicitors pro bono on an ongoing basis.
+Some of the local groups are large, such as Slow Food London, and run programmes such as the Slow Food Global Schools Twinning Programme, which are more akin to the work of a national office.
+Slow Food London is also a campaigning Slow Food body within the UK, responding to local, national, and European consultations on food, fisheries, and agriculture, and has been a co-signatory in judicial review against the UK government in regards to food and farming, retaining a firm of solicitors pro bono on an ongoing basis.

 Besides running national education programmes, such as Slow Food Kids, and Slow Food on Campus, Slow Food UK National Office co-ordinates fights to preserve British culinary heritage through the Chef Alliance and Forgotten Foods programmes (UK Ark of Taste).
 The Chef Alliance is a network of chefs committed to protecting Britain's edible biodiversity by cooking with Forgotten Foods, or foods that are produced on a very small scale and are being lost due to commercial varieties overtaking the market.
 The Forgotten Foods programme is part of the Slow Food International Ark of Taste.
 In 2014, the Chef Alliance had over 100 members, and now over 150 Forgotten Foods are recognized.